khalilhenoud/library/library/doc.md

-WIP: This feels like I am recreating parts of C++.
+RANDOM: This feels like I am recreating parts of C++.

 Purpose:
 --------